eugenetrigubapw/dotfiles/README.md

 ## Homebrew Packages

-To sync your manually installed Homebrew formulae and casks, use:
+To update your `homebrew/Brewfile` with your currently installed Homebrew formulae and casks, run:

 ```sh
 chmod u+x homebrew/sync-brewfile.sh
 ./homebrew/sync-brewfile.sh
 ```

-This will update `homebrew/Brewfile` with your current manually installed Homebrew packages (it does not install or remove any packages).
-You can then run `git diff` to review the changes.
+This script only updates the `homebrew/Brewfile` with your current manually installed Homebrew packages; it does not install or remove any packages.
+You can then use `git diff` to review the changes.